Aaron, Moses & the god Haurun

 - Both did not live to see their mission accomplished.
 Moses never entered Canaan and Jesus never saw temple reform or the expulsion of the Romans and their collaborators, the Herodian Dynasty.

 There are a lot more parallels but the above should suffice to convince everybody that biblical narratives often have a comparative structure which includes parallels and reversals.
 The Genesis story of Qyn and Abel appears to be a parallel and reversal narrative which is built on the story of Moses and Aaron.
-Moses was originally a Qynite prophet, priest and miracle worker and Aaron (Ahrown in Hebrew and Haroun in Arabic) appears to have originated as the Canaanite god Haurun.
+Moses was originally a Qynite prophet, priest and miracle worker and Aaron (Ahrown in Hebrew and Haroun in Arabic) appears to have originated as a deified, Canaanite cultural hero, Haurun.
 Haurun, whose title was ‘the victorious herdsman’, was a Canaanite deity that dates prior to 1900 BCE.
 He was brought to Egypt during the New Kingdom or between 1600 and 1100 BCE where Canaanites dedicated a temple to him, which implies he had an established priesthood.
-So, Haraun was originally a god of herdsmen.
+So, Haraun, is known archaeologically as a Canaanite god of herdsman.
+However, he may have been an ancient, historical Canaanite hero who was later deified.

 As for Moses, the biblical narrative indicates that he was a Levite, a word which means to twist, to coil and refers to serpents and dragons or leviathans (the monster sea dragon in the Book of Job) in Hebrew.
 Yhwh was a serpent cult as I have demonstrated previously.
 This cult appears to have originated in the copper mines of Timna and Punon as a copper serpent was located inside the remnants of a Timna tent shrine.
 The Bedouin who worked these mines were known as Qynites; a word which is derived from the Egyptian word qnqn which means to flatten metal with a mallet.
 (Metals as copper and gold were often hammered into shape).
 The name Mosheh (Moses’ name in Hebrew) utimately derived from the Sumerian lexicon which was adopted into the Babylonian vocabulary.
 The word ‘mush’ which means ‘snake’ in Babylonian and Sumerian.
 The word ‘mush’ was extrapolated to mean ‘face’ as well as ‘glisten and shine’.
 Both words are referenced in the Bible which has Moses forging the nechushtan or copper snake (Num 21:8) as well as having a shining face (Ex 34:30).